Learning Abroad Center

 Homestay

-For many students, living with a family is their best experience while in Spain.
-Many students make life-long ties to their families and, through them, can meet other Spaniards.
+Living with a family can be your best experience while in Spain, allowing you to make life-long ties to you families and, through them, meet other Spaniards.
 If you choose a homestay, you will have a first-hand look at Spanish culture and society and will be immersed in the Spanish language.
 Typically, you and your family will live in an apartment, as single family houses are not as common in Europe as in the US.
 You will have your own room and private study space.

 Many homestays are located outside of old Toledo, approximately seven kilometers from the program facilities.
-Toledo has a good bus system and homestays students are provided with a bus pass.
+Toledo has a good bus system and as a homestay student, you are provided with a bus pass.
 Meals are included in the program fee and are taken with your host family.
 If you are unable to go home for lunch, you can sign up to eat with the other participants at the Residence.

 Families are screened very carefully.
-Upon arrival students will stay in the Residence for approximately one week.
-During that time students will have the opportunity to meet with the housing placement coordinator to discuss the placement process and to meet the family.
+Upon arrival, you will stay in the Residence for approximately one week.
+During that time, you will have the opportunity to meet with the housing placement coordinator to discuss the placement process and to meet the family.
 If frustrations or concerns arise, the homestay coordinator is there to help you and can even arrange a new family if necessary.

 Apartment